JorjaKark/FSI-LABS-9/LOGBOOK11.md

 DNS:www.group06B.com
 ```

-Including the Common Name inside the SAN extension is mandatory; otherwise, modern browsers would reject the certificate even if the CN matches the hostname.

 ---

 ## 3. Inspecting the server private key

-After generating the CSR, we inspected the server’s private key to verify that the RSA parameters were correctly generated.
-This was done using the following command:
+Finally, we decoded the server’s private key to confirm that it was generated correctly and protected with a passphrase.

 ```bash
 openssl rsa -in server.key -text -noout